Plotkin's Vaccines: History

-In the 1960s, Stanley Plotkin played a pivotal role in vaccine development, including the discovery of a vaccine against rubella virus, while working at Wistar Institute in Philadelphia.
+In the 1960s, Stanley Plotkin played a pivotal role in vaccine development, including the development of a vaccine against rubella virus, while working at Wistar Institute in Philadelphia.
 Plotkin was a member of Wistar's active research faculty from 1960 to 1991.
 In the 1980s, Plotkin had the idea to write a text focused on vaccines, explaining in an interview decades later:

 I felt that there was now a field of study that was not infectious diseases.
 It derived from infectious diseases, but it was no longer classical infectious diseases.
 It was not really immunology, although immunology is of course the basis of vaccines.
 Vaccinology was now a field itself, and did not have a textbook.
 I felt that it was time to show that, indeed, it is a separate field and that it needed a source of information where you could find answers to questions about vaccines.

 The initial volume, published in 1988 under the W.B.
 Saunders Company imprint, was 633 pages, and represented the work of 42 experts in the field, led by Plotkin and Case Western Reserve University professor of pediatric medicine Edward A. Mortimer Jr. The British Medical Journal (BMJ), while generally praising the scope of the book and the extent of its references, critically noted that "of the 43 contributors, all but four are American", also noting that the focus of the book was on products licensed in the United States, and that the sources were also "predominantly American".

 Each subsequent edition has tended to add several hundred pages of new material, as well as additional contributing authors.
 A review of the third edition in the journal Shock, for example, described it as "considerably enlarged with important new additions", and noted its suitability for a broad audience, including students, practitioners, and infectious disease experts.
 The Journal of the American Medical Association (JAMA) noted that the third edition contained contributions from 96 experts from around the world, including local experts on certain regional vaccine-preventable diseases like Japanese encephalitis and yellow fever.
 JAMA noted critically that "there is no CD-ROM version", a feature addressed through the addition of electronic counterparts for later volumes.

 Walter Orenstein became a co-author beginning with the third edition in 1999, and Paul Offit joined Plotkin and Orenstein as a co-author beginning with the fifth edition in 2008.
 After the publication of the sixth edition, the Saunders imprint was acquired by Elsevier, which was the publisher for subsequent editions.
 Kathryn M. Edwards became the fourth co-author beginning with the seventh edition in 2017.
 The seventh edition was also the first to be designated on the cover as Plotkin's Vaccines, rather than just Vaccines.